wso2-attic/choreo-examples/ipaas/README.md

 # Choreo iPaaS examples

-This repository contain iPaaS integrations examples based on Micro Integrator and ballerina that can be deploy on Choreo.
+This repository contains examples of iPaaS integrations based on Micro Integrator and Ballerina that can be deployed on Choreo.